|LAKES REGIONAL PARK|

-ALL SHELTER RESERVATIONS PLEASE CALL PARKS AND RECREATION ADMINISTRATION 533-7275 MON- FRI 8:30AM-4:30PM, or ESTERO RECREATION CENTER 498-0415 MON-SUN 7AM-7PM, or CLICK HERE.
+ALL SHELTER RESERVATIONS PLEASE CALL PARKS AND RECREATION ADMINISTRATION 533-7275 MON- FRI 8:30AM-4:30PM or CLICK HERE.
 All rentals are for PRIVATE PARTIES ONLY.
 If you are planning on an event such as a walk, run, fundraiser or community event please contact park (239) 533-7575 before reserving any pavilion/lodge.

 This 279 acre facility features 158 acres of freshwater quarry lake.
 The lake, with depths ranging from a few inches to 20 feet, boasts good fishing for bass, bream and other fresh and saltwater species.
 The lake also supports an array of wildlife, including the American Alligator.
 A variety of birds including Ibis, Egrets, Herons, Cormorants and Anhingas will offer good bird watching and photographic opportunities.

 Pavilion rentals range from $25.00 - $50.00 depending on the size of pavilion.
 All pavilions have electricity, picnic tables, water, BBQ grills.
 We also rent a screened in Lodge for $150.00 per day and a $250.00 deposit which will be refunded to you 3-6 weeks after your event if there is no damage.
 The lodge features bathrooms, kitchen (refrigerator, Freezer, stove, sinks, microwave and ice machine), ceiling fans and 12 round tables and 72 chairs.

 You can also rent our wedding Gazebo or Amphitheater.
 YOU CAN NOT RESERVE BOTH THESE ON LINE YOU MUST CALL THE PARK FIRST (239) 533-7575.